NLnetLabs/cascade/doc/manual/source/review-hooks.rst

     cmd-hook = "/usr/local/bin/cascade-review.sh"

-Finally, we need to reload the policy with :commmand:`cascade policy reload` (and in the current alpha release, also restart the server) to apply the policy changes.
+Finally, we need to reload the policy with :command:`cascade policy reload` (and in the current alpha release, also restart the server) to apply the policy changes.